Now Reading

 Let’s recap how to gauge how much light you need for a space.
 Multiply your room square footage by the footcandle requirement.
 For example, a 100-square foot living room, which needs 20 foot candles, will need 2,000 lumens.
 A 100-square foot dining room, which needs 40 foot-candles, will need 4,000 lumens.

-Download a Free Footcandle Chart »
+Download Free IES Footcandle Recommendations by Application Index »

 Ceiling Height Variable